-- 1. Define an offer.
-Explain the essentials of a valid offer.
-How an offer is different from an invitation to offer? - Define the term acceptance under the Indian Contract Act, 1872.
+- 6. Define the term acceptance under the Indian Contract Act, 1872.
 Explain the legal rules regarding a valid acceptance.
-(Nov'20 RTP, Nov'20- 7 Marks) - 3.
+(Nov'20 RTP, Nov'20- 7 Marks) - 7.
+Father promised to pay his son a sum of' one lakh if the son passed C.A. examination in the first attempt.
+The son passed the examination in the first attempt, but father failed to pay the amount as promised.
+Son files a suit for recovery of the amount.
+State, along with reasons whether son can recover the amount under the Indian Contract Act, 1872. - 8.
 Shambhu Dayal started "self-service" system in his shop.
 Smt.
 Prakash entered the shop, took a basket and after taking articles of her choice into the basket reached the cashier for payments.
 The cashier refuses to accept the price.
 Can Shambhu Dayal be compelled to sell the said articles to Smt.
 Prakash?
 Decide.